 - Development of breast tissue (gynecomastia)

-In adult males, hypogonadism may alter certain masculine physical characteristics and impair normal reproductive function.
-Signs and symptoms may include:
+In adult males, hypogonadism can alter certain masculine physical characteristics and impair normal reproductive function.
+Early signs and symptoms might include:

 - Erectile dysfunction